ricardo-hz/INST326-final-project/README.md

 # INST326-final-project
 Welcome to the Tournament of Water Bottle.
 Encounter monsters and progress your squadron as you engage in a deadly series of battles for humanity's soul.

-This game was created by Nathan Castillo, Ricardo Hernandez, Aviva Solovey, and Phoenix Thompson as part of University of Maryland's INST326 Object Oriented Programming with Python course.
+This game was created by Nathan Castelo, Ricardo Hernandez, Aviva Solovey, and Phoenix Thompson as part of University of Maryland's INST326 Object Oriented Programming with Python course.